azuline/rose/docs/METADATA_TOOLS.md

 tags, which have a slightly different behavior from single-value tags for some of the actions.
 We'll explore this difference in the [Actions](#actions) section.

+For convenience, the rules parser also accepts the tag `artist`, which it expands to `trackartist,albumartist`.

 ### Matchers